 Email Marketing

 Email marketing is a powerful tool for engaging with customers and driving conversions.
 The estimated cost for designing an email marketing template with MailChimp is between £300 and £800.
-Implementing effective email marketing strategies can lead to an increase in conversion rates by up to 400%.
+Implementing effective email marketing strategies can increase conversion rates by up to 400%.

 Investing in professional email marketing and customer relationship management can significantly enhance your marketing efforts and improve your return on investment.